Naoghuman/fw-templates/Simple-Application/README.md

 Tweak the project template<a name="TweakTheProjectTemplate" />
 ---

-For the steps to tweak the project template plz see the file [How_to_tweak_the_Simple-Application.txt] in the project folder.
+For the steps how to tweak the project template plz see the file [How_to_tweak_the_Simple-Application.txt] in the project folder.